ricventu/fullstack-capstone-module1/note.md

 ## 3. Provision (free) MongoDB databases for use in deployment

 * create [mLab](https://mlab.com) MongoDB database
 * create db username and password

 ## 4. Provision (free) Heroku and PostgreSQL resources for use in deployment.

 * create [Heroku](https://www.heroku.com) account
+* add MLAB_URI var

 ## 5. Deploy a branch of your application to production that displays information indicating the site is under construction